 Your hematology/oncology team will want to follow you with regular examinations to check for, among other things, enlargement of the lymph nodes, liver, and spleen.

 Lab work will monitor your blood counts and chemistries-but remember, we treat patients, not lab numbers.
 Don’t be too concerned over any ONE abnormal lab value.
 Trending over time is more important.

 Depending on your clinical and lab findings, you might need to be followed as often as weekly or as rarely as yearly.
 Most patients are seen every 3-6 months until there is a change in status.

 All CLL patients, even those who have never been treated, are at higher risk for infections and secondary cancers due to associated impaired immunity.

-- Get all your appropriate “killed” vaccinations during this time while you have the best chance of mounting a more robust immune response (CLL patients should never get live vaccines.
+- Get all your appropriate “killed” vaccinations during this time while you have the best chance of mounting a more robust immune response (CLL patients should never get live vaccines).

-- Be careful about your hygiene, especially in flu season and with the COVID-19 pandemic.
+- Be careful about your hygiene, especially in flu season and during the COVID-19 pandemic.

-- See your doctors sooner rather than later with any They can become serious quickly.
+- See your doctors sooner rather than later with any new persistent symptoms.
+They can become serious quickly.

 - Get all the cancer screening recommended for your age and gender, since CLL has a high propensity for secondary cancers.

 - Use sunscreen and get regular skin checks.

-Similar to all cancer patients, we are also at slightly higher risk for vascular disease so diet, exercise and BP control are even more critical.
+Similar to all cancer patients, those with CLL are also at a slightly higher risk for vascular disease so diet, exercise, and BP control are even more critical.
 Exercise is especially helpful.